 The danger of idolatry was very strong.
 An unequal yoke makes life very difficult and laborious for a believer.
 It is the parents who are arranging such marriages for reasons of wealth and commerce.
 This was an age where young people minded what their parents thought and wanted.

-Sometimes we need a shock like this.
-“Oh my God, I am ashamed and blush to lift my face to you, my God, for our iniquities have risen higher than our heads, and our guilt has mounted up to the heavens.” v6
+“… I am ashamed and blush to lift my face to you, my God, for our iniquities have risen higher than our heads, and our guilt has mounted up to the heavens.”

-May the Lord aright our minds and hearts as we read and dwell and pray on His word here in Ezra.
+May the Lord tune our minds and hearts to His wisdom as we read and dwell on this passage.